-With each step, forces equal to three to eight times your body weight travel between the thigh bone (femur) and shin bone (tibia) in your knee.
-These forces are dampened by a meniscus on the inner and outer portion of the knee, and the ends of the bones are protected by articular cartilage.
+With each step you take, forces equal to 3 to 8 times your body weight travel between the femur (thighbone) and tibia (shin bone) in your knee.
+These forces are dampened by two menisci located on the inner and outer portion of the knee, and the ends of the bones are protected by articular cartilage.

-Patients with a condition known as osteoarthritis, or degenerative arthritis, experience a successive wearing on the menisci and articular cartilage, which may develop tears.
-These degenerative processes limit the ability of the knee to glide smoothly and can result in popping, catching, locking, clicking and pain.
+Patients who have osteoarthritis (also known as degenerative arthritis) of the knee experience a successive wearing on the menisci and articular cartilage, which may develop tears.
+The degeneration of these tissues limits the knee's ability to glide smoothly and can result in popping, catching, locking, clicking and pain.

-A high tibial osteotomy is generally considered a method of prolonging the time before a knee replacement is necessary because the benefits typically fade after eight to ten years.
+Because these benefits typically fade after 8 to 10 years, this type of osteotomy is generally considered to be a way to prolong the time before a knee replacement is necessary.
 This procedure is typically reserved for younger patients with pain resulting from instability and malalignment.
 An osteotomy may also be performed in conjunction with other joint preservation procedures in order to allow for cartilage repair tissue to grow without being subjected to excessive pressure.

-For an illustrative view of this procedure, watch the animation below.
+For an interactive view of this procedure, watch the animated video below.